-- 1996 data from historical DWR county land use surveys - 2014 and 2016 data that were developed for DWR using remote sensing data by LandIQ - 2000, 2003, 2006, 2009, 2012 data that were developed for the CBGSA using remote sensing data; development of these datasets is documented in Attachment C-1. - Data provided by private landowners for portions of the Basin between 1992 and 2017
+- 1996 data from historical DWR county land use surveys - 2014, 2016, and 2018-2022 data that were developed for DWR using remote sensing data by LandIQ - 2000, 2003, 2006, 2009, 2012, and 2023 data that were developed for the CBGSA using remote sensing data; development of these datasets is documented in Attachment C-2. - Data provided by private landowners for portions of the Basin between 1992 and 2023

-Figure C-6 shows the spatial distribution of the major land use categories in the Basin for 2016.
-Estimated land use in 2016 includes approximately 36,500 acres of irrigated land use.
+Figure C-6 shows the spatial distribution of the major land use categories in the Basin for 2023.
+Estimated land use in 2023 includes approximately 34,000 acres of irrigated land use, including about 19,000 acres of idle land.
 Figure C-7 shows the historical trend of land use categories in the Basin and the projected assumed annual land use pattern for the 50-year hydrologic period used for the projected condition model scenario.
-The projected annual land use categories are developed based on the 2017 crop categories and acreage values as the basis, with adjustments made for known acreage changes in 2018.
-Permanent crop acreages were assumed to remain unchanged from 2017-18 values, while annual crop acreages reflect annual variability that was developed based on an autoregressive moving average model that uses the historical land use data sets.
-The autoregressive moving average was developed such that long-term average acreage for each annual crop type remained unchanged from 2017 values.
+Land use data from 2000 through 2023 show a regular rotation of crops with between 9,000 and 19,000 acres of agricultural area left idle each year.
+The projected annual land use categories are developed based on the 2023 crop categories and acreage values as the basis.
+Permanent crop acreages were assumed to remain unchanged from 2023 values, while annual crop acreages reflect annual variability that was developed based on the historical land use data from the years with similar hydrology.